equinix-labs/otel-cli/README.md

 ## Releases

-This project is really new and still experiemental, releases are TBD.
+This project is really new and still experimental, releases are TBD.

 ## License